 As a sophomore, Kyle Ley took on a pretty hefty title.

-I am the head director of our media club, PVHS LIVE, at Platte Valley High School, and I oversee the broadcast as well as the Daktronics display and controller.
+Kyle: I am the head director of our media club, PVHS LIVE, at Platte Valley High School, and I oversee the broadcast as well as the game-day production of the Daktronics display and controller.

-This is a self-taught learning experience for me.
-I have learned to do just about everything on my own by getting to experiment with different programs.
+Kyle: This is a self-taught learning experience for me.
+I have learned to do just about everything on my own by getting to experiment with the programs used to run our video display.

-The guidelines for the class are endless because the only thing I feel can hold you back is your imagination.
+The guidelines for the class are open ended because the only thing I feel can hold you back is your imagination.
 I’m able to work on my own schedule, so I feel I can accomplish so many more tasks than having to follow an agenda in a normal class.

 It’s a great experience whenever parents come up to me and tell me that it was great and awesome job.